• Home

 • From Chrome, download and install Screaming Frog

 Using Windows Server is much like using a regular version of Windows OS, albeit with tighter security settings.
 Once you have downloaded Screaming Frog, go ahead and run the installer.
 You should now see Screaming Frog in the Start Menu.
-Go ahead start the program up.
-Depending on what version of Windows server you are running, you may need to download some additional libraries such as .net and Java.
+Go ahead and start the program.
+Depending on what version of Windows server you are running, you may need to download some additional libraries, such as .net and Java.

 If you are familiar with Screaming Frog (SF) go ahead activate your license.
 You can now use all the great features you enjoy with SF.